 Bibo and Bertie was presented in the ZOOM Public Potentials Internet Reading Series in San Antonio as a staged reading in 2020.
 It was first produced by the Lab Theater Project in Tampa in 2018.

-Her latest project, a Big-Ass Texas Musical called Yellow Rose: The Legend of Emily West, is currently in development with Texas composers Terry Langfitt and Paul Gandolfi.
+Her big-Ass Texas Musical Yellow Rose is currently in development with Texas composers Terry Langfitt and Paul Gandolfi.
 It recently was awarded a major development grant by the City of Dallas.

 Lawrence wrote six plays in the 1990s and enjoyed some early success, including winning a national comedy contest with her send-up of Elvis worship, The King and Me.
 In Dallas, she founded and served for many years as Executive Director of the Playwrights Project, a regional play development organization.
 In this capacity, she raised money to sponsor staged readings with professional actors, directors, and dramaturgs for 25 area playwrights, as well as fund an annual playwriting competition.
 She also established a lecture series for the group that brought in noted playwrights such as Edward Albee, Erik Ehn, and Suzan-Lori Parks.
 Lawrence is also the author of several nonfiction books and articles, including Entrepreneurship: Building the American Dream (West Educational Publishing, 1994) and 50 Great Business Ideas for Teens (Simon & Schuster/Arco, 1990 & 1997).